 Was this a case of genocide?

 The atrocities committed in Germany’s name at the time constituted what would now be called genocide, although it only proved possible to define and legally codify the crime of “genocide” after the Holocaust.
-For this reason, the talks are also looking at putting the term “genocide” in the historical and political context.
+For this reason, the talks are also looking at putting the term “genocide” in a historical and political context.

 Is Germany willing to apologise?